How Canadian Real Estate Investment Trusts (REITs) and listed TSX real estate companies have performed over the last 5 years.

 We believe that public company mangers should be put money back into the company to enhance its overall value, leading to increases in market capitalization.

 Regular readers know that we believe structure trumps all other variables in a fund or company with outside investors.
 A smart management team could game the TSX (eg: by the stock actually going up) by leading a DPO taking 1st year bank analyst opinions out of the equation and the huge burden of ridiculously high totally unsustainable dividends that forfeited any chance that some of the listed venture real estate companies had.

 How a team would do this is:

-Pay property sellers in stock with a non-transferable 3 yr cashless warrant, to incentivise holders not to sell until listed entity can pay-down its mortgage, adjust math so that management can re-fiancane the paid down properties pulling out a majority of that paid down equity to cancel the selling of the warrant conversions.
+- Pay property sellers in stock with a non-transferable 3 yr cashless warrant, to incentivize holders not to sell until listed entity can pay-down its mortgage, adjust math so that management can re-finance the paid down properties pulling out a majority of that paid down equity to cancel the selling of the warrant conversions.

 Regular or lower dividend group gains are seem to be better historically, with less volatility at the “cost” of a low dividend.